 For sample analysis, the PeCOD® Analyzer goes through the following phases:

 - Burn-In phase (port B).
 The pre-mix blank solution is brought into the sensor cell and is oxidized.
 This removed contaminants from the cell.

 - Pre-Burn phase (port A).
 An aliquot of sample is brought into the sensor cell and is oxidized.
 This removes contaminants from the cell and conditions the cell for the sample.

 - Oxidation phase (port A).
 A new aliquot of sample is brought into the sensor cell and is oxidized.
 This value is used in the peCOD calculation.
 The area under the curve is used to calculate the charge generated by sample oxidation.
 The blank value will be subtracted from the sample value to determine the sample COD.

-An investment in the safe, green, and fast PeCOD® Analyzer and method includes the L50 PeCOD® Analyzer, starter kits, and consumables.
-This is typically packed in two boxes with the following weights and dimensions:
+An investment in the safe, green, and fast PeCOD Analyzer and method includes the PeCOD L50 Analyzer, starter kits, and consumables.
+This is typically packed in two cartons with the following weight and dimensions:

 Box 1 (starter kits and consumables)

 41cm x 39cm x 41cm, 10kg

 The L50 PeCOD® Analyzer is applicable for benchtop and portable use, with the incorporation of an external battery and carrying case.
 The L50 weighs less than 7kg and measures 280mm x 210mm x 260mm.
 Its rugged carrying case, equipped with wheels, makes it easy and safe to transport the unit between the field and the laboratory.